DirectTrust 101A brief introduction to Direct, Direct Exchange, and DirectTrust, intended for both technical and non-technical audiences.

 DirectTrust is a non-profit health care industry alliance that has established and maintains rules, standards, and policies associated with the operation of the security and trust-in-identity layer for Direct exchange.
 Taken together, these make up a Security and Trust Framework that supports both Direct exchange implementers and users, in the following ways.

-- DirectTrust utilizes its Security and Trust Framework as the basis for a voluntary accreditation and audit program for Direct implementers/service providers, including for Health Internet Service Providers (HISPs), Certificate Authorities (CAs), and Registration Authorities (RAs), known as the Direct Trusted Agent Accreditation Program (DTAAP).
-DTAAP is operated as a partnership with the Electronic Healthcare Network Accreditation Commission (EHNAC).
-Publication of accreditation status allows relying parties to know the security policies, identity best practices, and standards for business behaviors that accredited entities have endorsed and are being held accountable to.
+- DirectTrust utilizes its Security and Trust Framework as the basis for a voluntary accreditation and audit program for Direct implementers/service providers, including for Health Internet Service Providers (HISPs), Certificate Authorities (CAs), and Registration Authorities (RAs).
+Publication of accreditation statusallows relying parties to know the security policies and identity best practices and standards for business behaviors for which accredited entities are endorsed and accountable.

 Widespread participation in DirectTrust by entities that offer Direct services or provide supporting services will enable providers to easily and securely exchange patient health information using Direct, irrespective of organizational and vendor boundaries, to meet Stage 2 Meaningful Use exchange requirements and overall care coordination needs.”